Peter Coia - Songwriter, Composer and Musician.

 Songs 'Then I remember' and 'Yellow Ribbon' were awarded Platinum and Gold awards by Uplaya.
 'Yellow Ribbon' was also adopted by Neil Young and added to his Living With War website.
 Peter Coia - Songwriter, Composer and Musician.

-Born - Bellshill, Lanarkshire, Scotland on October 4th 1952.
+Born - Bellshill, Lanarkshire, Scotland ..
+Birthday October 4th.

 Peter first showed an interest in playing the guitar aged 11.
 A self taught musician, he used an old acoustic guitar that had always been hanging on the wall in his mothers home and learned from two books he purchased, one called ‘First Steps In How To Play Guitar’ and another with 500 chord shapes.